 Johns Creek is full of trails and parks to explore outside and also restaurants, bars, and nightlife that are sure to keep you entertained.
 Best of all, Johns Creek is incredibly safe when compared to other suburbs of Atlanta – something every resident loves.

-Once again, it’s also a great place for families thanks to an enviable school system, numerous parks, and a low crime rate and a median home value of about $415,000.
+It’s also a great place for families thanks to an enviable school system, numerous parks, and a low crime rate and a median home value of about $435,000.

 Marietta is a great location for anyone who wants to be a short drive from Atlanta, but would prefer to live in a suburb.
 Some 60,000 people love that Marietta is full of museums, theaters, and 18 different parks.
 So, whether you have children or just like to enjoy weekends out-of-the-house – or both – Marietta won’t disappoint.